Current Vacancies at DAMTP

 Application procedure: Only 4 applications will be allowed with DAMTP as host Department and DAMTP therefore needs to operate a selection procedure for potential applicants.
 Intending applicants who wish their Fellowship to be hosted in DAMTP must have discussed with a member of DAMTP academic staff, who will act as their 'sponsor' if their application is successful.

-Applicants, after discussion with their sponsor, should by Wednesday 29 August 2012 send a brief CV, plus 1-page outline summary of their proposed project, including reasons why Cambridge is an appropriate host institution, to firstname.lastname@example.org under the subject line 'STFC Fellowship outline application'.
+Applicants, after discussion with their sponsor, should by Wednesday 10 August 2016, send a CV and publications list, citations summary information plus a one-page outline summary of their proposed project, including reasons why Cambridge is an appropriate host institution, to James Parke (firstname.lastname@example.org) under the subject line 'STFC Fellowships - DAMTP Internal Selection Procedure - deadline 30 August'.
 The sponsor's name should be given in the accompanying email.

-Those applicants who have been selected to submit full applications will be notified in early September.
+Those applicants who have been selected to submit full applications will be notified early in week commencing 15 August 2016.

 The EU offers several types of individual fellowships.
 Two of the most common are: